Table of Contents

 |Anticipation||Basic||3||None||24 Seconds||Concentrate on anticipating your foe's attacks, reducing all damage taken by 10% and providing immunity from stuns for 10 seconds.|

-|Revenge||Threshold||15||Shield||45 Seconds||Enact revenge upon your foes, causing any attacks you receive to increase your damage delt by 10%, stacking up 100%.
+|Revenge||Threshold||15||Shield||45 Seconds||Enact revenge upon your foes, causing any attacks you receive to increase your max hit by 10%, stacking up 100%.
 Lasts 20 seconds.|

 |Provoke||Basic||24||None||10 Seconds||Taunt your target, forcing them to focus their attacks on you.
 Player targets have their damage reduced by 50% when attacking anyone other than yourself.
 However, you also do 50% less damage when attacking any other player.
 Lasts 6 seconds.|

 |Immortality||Ultimate||29||Shield||120 Seconds||Any damage you receive is reduced by 25% for 30 seconds.
-If you should die during this period, you will miraculously return to life.
+If you should die during this period, you will miraculously return to life with 40% of your maximum life points.
 However, the Immortality effect will be consumed.|

 |Freedom||Basic||34||None||30 Seconds||Break free of any stuns or snares, and gain immunity to any further ones for 6 seconds.
 Also clears damage-over-time effects.|